TotalChris/ProjectVoyager/README.md

 ***
 **So what does it do?**

 Voyager can navigate through your local filesystem and open any file in its default program.
-That's... pretty much it right now.
-I am in the process of wrapping up basic file movement functions. (cut, copy, paste) This should be done soon. therefore, Voyager is not a fully-featured or official file "manager" as of yet.
-This is definitely being fixed soon, because I'm using this as my AP Computer Science final project.
-Fingers crossed 😁🤞
+It can use an internal clipboard to cut, copy and paste files to new locations.
+You can also remove files.
+The entire program works the same exact way on any platform, as long as all dependencies are met and the core Node.js APIs work.
+The UI is stylish and the engine is designed to be themed.
+Known platform inconsistencies are listed in the 'Known Issues' section of this article.

 * Feedback: siftdevelopment@gmail.com
 * Telegram: [t.me/ProjectVoyager](https://t.me/ProjectVoyager)